-The Office of International Relations (OIR) at the Smithsonian Institution (SI) serves as the central point for Institution-wide advice, insight, analysis, and coordination of all international activities of the Institution.
-As the central external representative of international programs for the Institution, OIR leads institutional relationships with U.S. government and international organizations, including the U.S. Department of State, the U.S. Agency for International Development, foreign embassies, and other governmental and private organizations in the U.S. and abroad.
+Underpinning all of our work internationally is a core focus on partnership and building the capacity of peers around the world.
+OIR works with museums, research centers, and administrative units across the Smithsonian to help achieve Institutional international aspirations, raise the profile and funding sources for our collective work and research, create thematic or regional strategies to elevate project potential, and streamline internal processes.
+As the central external representative of international programs for the entire Smithsonian, OIR leads institutional relationships with U.S. government and international organizations, including the U.S. Department of State, the U.S. Agency for International Development, foreign embassies, and other governmental and private organizations in the U.S. and abroad.

-OIR offers a fast-paced working environment staffed with a small, highly productive team of professionals with a wide variety of strengths in international program management, international business development, international visa/travel regulation expertise, and museum project management.
-We offer opportunities in the arts and cultural side (including cultural heritage and livelihoods) as well as in the science, research and conservation side of our international work.
+OIR offers a fast-paced working environment staffed with a highly productive team of professionals with a wide variety of strengths in international program management, international business development, international visa/travel regulation expertise, and museum project management.
+We offer opportunities to explore both (1) arts and culture, as well as (2) science and conservation - the two overarching programmatic and research areas of the Smithsonian.